OdedMous/Medical-Text-Classification/README.md

 ## Goal

-This project goal is to develop a classifier that given a transcription text  classifies its medical specialty.
+This project goal is to develop a classifier that given a medical transcription text classifies its medical specialty.

 ## Data
 The original data contains 4966 records, each including three main elements: <br/>